SDB:Installation on a Mac

 Download WiFi drivers

-Some of the mac wireless cards are not supported by open source drivers. if you have no wired connection to the internet, you should download the driver beforehand. otherwise you can skip the following and use yast later.
+Some of the mac wireless cards may not be supported by open source drivers. if you have no wired connection to the internet, you should download the driver beforehand. otherwise you can skip the following and use yast later.
 There is a relatively complete list of macs and their hardware support on ubuntu help.
-You can find your mac version by:
+You can find your Mac version by:

 - Open "About This Mac" under the Apple menu

 - The "Model Identifier" will be in the default dialog.

 The closed source driver is called broadcom-wl in openSUSE and bcmwl-kernel-source in Ubuntu based distributions.
 There are two (!) packages to install, one of them is a kernel module and needs to match the kernel version.